-Eashoa Msheekha (Jesus the Messiah) spoke Aramaic.
-Of course, this was two thousand years ago, the language has evolved and today it is like old English; it sounds very different.
-The Ancient Church of the East, that emerged out of Jerusalem at the end of the Apostolic Age, referred to it as Leeshana Ateeqah or the "old tongue."
+Eashoa Msheekha (Jesus Christ) spoke Aramaic.
+Of course, this was two thousand years ago!
+The language has evolved and today it is like old English; it sounds different.
+The Ancient Church of the East, that emerged out of Jerusalem at the end of the Apostolic Age, referred to it as Leeshana Ateeqah or the 'old tongue.'
 I call it Ancient Aramaic.
-It is still used in the liturgy of the Eastern Churches, although it is explained in their modern vernacular by the priests and deacons during church services.
+It is still used in the liturgy of the Eastern Churches.
+It is sung during Mass.
 There are some clergy that know how to read it.
-It comes in many dialects of the Middle East and Africa, of the Eastern Churches, and from the Orthodox churches of some Eastern European countries.
+It comes in many dialects of the Middle East and Africa, of the Eastern Churches, and of the Orthodox churches of some Eastern European countries.
 Nobody speaks this language anymore -- not the ancient form of it.
 Those who claim to speak Aramaic, are only speaking modern derivatives of the language, just as nobody speaks Old English or even Middle English anymore.
 Nobody speaks Koine Greek, Old Norse, or Old German, and so on.
 These languages have all evolved.
 And so today one also finds Hebrew and Aramaic spoken by millions of people in the Middle East, but these are modern versions of the language.
-They do not sound the same as Ancient Aramaic.
 The roots of many words are the same, however, and the old form can be learned.
 This I have done, so I can read the Scriptures and translate them faithfully.
 Actually, the Scriptures have preserved the Ancient Aramaic language, and the language has preserved the Scriptures.
-This is the miraculous gift of Maryah.

 The hallmarks of this translation are:

 (1) Restoring the name of Eil.
 Eil is the name of the Father that Eashoa (Jesus) used from the Cross, when He declared: "Eil, Eil, l'manna shwiqtani."
 Eil is the correct translation. ("El" is the article "the" and therefore this leads to error in all the translations that don't transliterate the name of Eil correctly.)
 Only the Ancient Aramaic Scriptures carry the correct name of "Eil."
 This is the supreme name of the Eternal Creator of the Universe.
 It appears for the first time in Genesis 17:1 as Eil Shaddai (Eil the Almighty.)
-If they do not accept the name of Eil as being the true name that appears in Genesis 17:1, how can they claim that the Old Testament was originated in Hebrew?
+If the modern day Hebrew language revivalists do not accept the name of Eil as being the true name that appears in Genesis 17:1, how can they claim that the Old Testament was originated in Hebrew?
 (Google El-Shaddai and you will find that all the websites say "El" is a pagan god of the Canaanite or Ugaritic religion.
 Here is the first one Wikipedia article.)
 In all the Hebrew Old Testaments' Book of Genesis the name is also given as "El."
 All the Bibles of all the languages of the world give the name as "El."
 The name is even misspelled in the Hebrew script!
 How could such a huge mistake go unnoticed?
-There is only one possible answer: the Ancient Aramaic Scriptures of the Ancient Church of the East are the only authentic Scriptures.
+It is the denial of the Ancient Aramaic Scriptures of the Ancient Church of the East, the denial that they are the only authentic Scriptures.